JanneKnuiman/ImageAnalysisR/README.md

 # ImageAnalysisR
 Image Analyzing Project using R and HADOOP.
 Made by: Valerie Verhalle, Sanne Schröduer and Janne Knuiman

-See also our other repository: Image Analyzing Python Project (https://github.com/JanneKnuiman/ImageAnalysisPyhton)
+See also our other repository: Image Analysis Python Project (https://github.com/JanneKnuiman/ImageAnalysisPyhton)

 Start date: 20-04-2020